XSven/Plack-Middleware-LogAny/README.md

 to handle the `psgix.logger` logging object.
 This object is a code reference that is described in [PSGI::Extensions](https://metacpan.org/pod/PSGI%3A%3AExtensions).

-This middleware component really tries to be the thinnest possible shim, so it doesn't handle any configuration beyond setting the category to which messages from the PSGI application might be logged.

 # METHODS

 ## prepare\_app()